basic-1/basic-1c/b1c/docs/reference.md

 **Usage:**
 `PRINT <expression1> [, | ; <expression2> , | ; ... <expressionN>] [, | ;]`

 `PRINT` statement evaluates expressions specified after the keyword and writes result values to output device one by one.
 Textual values are written as is and numeric values are first converted to textual representation.
 Comma expression separator makes the statement write the next value in the next print zone and semicolon separator allows writing values one after another.
 Finally `PRINT` statement writes end-of-line sequence if the expressions list does not terminate with semicolon.
 Putting semicolon at the end of the statement leaves cursor on the current line.
 Entire print area is assumed to be divided into print zones. `PRINT` statement writes a value starting from the next print zone if the expression is separated from previous one with comma.
 The statement uses two special values to locate the next print zone: margin and zone width.
 Margin is the maximum width of output device print area (in characters) and zone width is a width of one print zone.
-Default values of margin and zone widdth are specific to output device.
+Default values of margin and zone width are specific to output device.
 An output device should provide a way to change margin and zone width values.

 **Examples:**
 `PRINT` 'just go to the new line